Doing legal business in England and Wales

 An overseas lawyer may advise a UK-based client on specific international litigation and/or on an international transaction.

-Visitors can stay in the UK for up to six months.
+Visitors can stay in the UK for up to six months per year.

-Depending on the nationality of the visitor, it may not be necessary to apply for a UK standard visitor visa in advance.
+Depending on the nationality of the visitor, it may be necessary to apply for a UK standard visitor visa.

 Long-term work in the UK